cache-mira/site/_posts/2023-03-17--rxss-report-template.md

 ---
-title: "Report Template - Reflected Cross Site Scripting"
+title: "Report Template - RXSS"
 layout: post
 author: "Miranda Ross"
 categories: Research
 ---

-Report Template Examples
 ========================
 The report templates were written to be unique and valuable to the client receiving a vulnerability report.
 They have variables that will automatically be replaced by the platform.
 The following is the Reflected Cross-Site Scripting report template.

-**See the full template in raw markdown on [GitHub](/report_templates/reflected-cross-site-scripting.md).
+_See the full template in raw markdown on [GitHub](/report_templates/reflected-cross-site-scripting.md).

 Reflected Cross Site Scripting
 ---------------------------------------------